Phone-GWP-group

 The importance of packaging colour

-Before starting, it is essential to consider just how vital the use of colour can be in packaging design.
+Before starting, it is essential to consider how vital colour can be in packaging design.

 For example, studies suggest that colour drives 80% of brand recognition.
 93% of consumers also make purchasing decisions based on the visual appearance of products (and, by extension, their packaging).
-And the majority of consumers make a purchasing decision within 20 seconds.
+The majority of consumers make a purchasing decision within 20 seconds.

 These statistics are why colour psychology assumes such importance.